car1sle/carlyciricillo.com/README.md

 3) Run npx tailwindcss -i css/input.css -o css/output.css --watch to: 1) build index.html and have styles reflected in ouput.css and 2) integrate the sd-tokens with Tailwind (output.css)

 To dos:
-move JS into a scripts folder
+move JS into a scripts folder\

-mobile nav updates:
+revisit canva color theory & add to colors documentation\
-Hide mobile menu on larger screens (using sm:hidden , it will come back when the screen is resized back to mobile again) change nav links to lis
+change mobile menu to slide down & up